desksides-dev/DeskSides/README.md

 Once matches have been made, the Desksides platform facilitates communication, file sharing and scheduling between the brands and journalist, providing a more efficient method of conducting deskside meetings.

-To see the fully functional site, please visit: DEPLOYED VERSION OF APP
+To see the fully functional site, please visit: https://shrouded-anchorage-03524.herokuapp.com/

 ## Screenshots